KirthikaRK/OBJECT_TRACKING/README.md

 This two-stage process leverages the strengths of both YOLOv8 for accurate object detection and DEEPsort for reliable object tracking, resulting in a robust and efficient system capable of handling complex tracking scenarios in real-time.

-The data used is an video stream input.
+The data used is a video stream input.
 Here we try to identify i.e detect all the human(people) present in the frame and track each person till they are visible in the frame.

 BEFORE :
 ![image](https://github.com/user-attachments/assets/85422a0e-e58d-4739-8879-f3d43f6f00aa)